Do you want to make money with your own website? Well, that’s probably not going to happen with SimpleSite. And that’s the point.

 - A contact page: the contact form is implemented automatically for visitors to send you emails.
 A contact form protects your email address from being pulled by hackers, so all you have to do is punch in your email address so that you can receive all of the messages in the right inbox.

 The SimpleSite interface is clean and modern, and the templates get you started on the right foot.
 Not only that, but you’re not limited to just a few pages.
 The website builder supports most types of media, it has a full blog and the e-commerce tools serve you well.

 For a completely free website builder, you can’t go wrong.
 You could even test it out to see if you like the templates, then make your decision after that.

-Additional Options and Services to Consider
+Additional Features, Options, and Services to Consider

 After you start playing around with SimpleSite, you’ll discover more features that come in handy for niche websites.

 If you don’t have mobile responsiveness on your website you’re missing out on lots of visitors.
 Not only does Google penalize your website for not having a mobile website, but your visitors are going to have a tough time reading your content.

 A Drag-and-Drop Builder

 The drag-and-drop builder isn’t nearly as advanced as some on the market, but it does the trick for a free solution.
 This means you won’t have to worry about coding or tricky design modules.

 Social Media Sharing

-One of the amazing things about SimpleSite is that it includes several website elements, that on a different platform like WordPress, would require a third party plug-in to execute (and you would have to find the plug-in yourself, then learn to install it).
+One of the amazing things about SimpleSite is that it includes several website elements, that on a different platform like WordPress, would require a third-party plug-in to execute (and you would have to find the plug-in yourself, then learn to install it).

 The photo postcards are unique to the SimpleSite system.
 You can write up a postcard, add an image, sign it, and send it directly from your website.
 All you have to do is punch in the email of the recipient.
 Overall, it could work nicely from a travel blog or if you’re trying to send out some holiday greetings.

 Some websites might benefit from having games.
 SimpleSite has a few fun games that get embedded directly onto your website.
 These are useful for making your site more fun and giving your visitors something to do while browsing.

 Place a map on your site so that customers know where to find you.
 You don’t need any technical skills to implement this tool, so the only requirement is an address.